darcycordell/MT1D_DetectMagma/README.md

 Other underlying functions are also included but these do not need to be edited or opened by the user.

-The scripts are under the very permissive MIT license.
+The scripts are under the MIT license.
 See LICENSE.txt file for details.